 Now many of us will be familiar with the concept of intermittent fasting, in which we consume foods only within a certain time window (time-restricted fasting), completely reduce intake during the alternate days (complete alternate day fasting) or by reducing calories below maintenance levels on certain days (such as the 5:2 strategy).
 Whilst we fully accept the potential metabolic and health benefits that intermittent fasting can have in each of its variations, this must be considered beyond a beginners introduction to nutritional strategies.
-As a general public, we lack both the awareness and education around food quality and quantity to apply such an method and still obtain the necessary levels of required nutrition.
+As a general public, we collectively may lack both the awareness and education around food quality and quantity to apply such an approach and still obtain the necessary levels of required nutrition.

 2) Consume lean proteins throughout the day

 Breakfast, lunch, snack and dinner.
 Remember, lean protein doesn’t solely just mean meat and fish.
 Non-meat sources include; grains such as quinoa and oatmeal, dairy options such as egg whites and yoghurt, as well as various legumes, nuts and seeds.

 Regardless of your exercise and training goal, the maintenance and/or growth of muscle mass should be a constant consideration.
 A steady supply of lean protein sources across the day promotes the benefits of our first pillar, whilst providing the further virtues that protein has on suppressing appetite and providing satiation.